eringen/talkdom/README.md

 # talkDOM (WIP)

 Smalltalk _inspired_ message passing for the DOM.
 Declarative HTTP interactions via HTML attributes.
 No build step, no dependencies.
+As a big admirer of [htmx](https://htmx.org), it was a major muse when starting this project.
+ALL HAIL THE HORSEY!

 ## How it works